vlmutolo/Python-Exercises/exercises/intro/e_ListBasics.md

 ## References
 There is an excellent introduction to lists [here](http://www.effbot.org/zone/python-list.htm).
+It is especially worthwhile to take a look at the [performance](http://www.effbot.org/zone/python-list.htm#performance) section of that page.
+Analyzing performance tends to be a nice introduction to lower-level programming, which can be helpful when needed (for the speed and control it provides).